top of page

 "Our time at Erg Chebbi camp was the absolute highlight of our two-week adventure in Morocco.” - Justin (read more reviews here)

 If you want to experience affordable luxury in the Moroccan Sahara, check out this highly-rated camp near Merzouga.
-The elegant tents offer plenty of space and well-appointed bathrooms.
-Stays include a multi-course Moroccan dinner in the evening and a tasty breakfast in the morning.
-On top of that, the Merzouga Stars Luxury Camp also offers yoga classes with a stunning desert view.
+The elegant tents offer plenty of space and well-appointed bathrooms complete with showers.
+Stays include a multi-course Moroccan dinner in the evening and a generous breakfast in the morning.
+Merzouga Spirit Luxury Camp also facilitates quad-bike tours to nearby villages and cultural attractions.

 "Our desert adventure at this camp was fantastic!” - Patrick (read more reviews here)